Local intersections of Lagrangian manifolds correspond to catastrophe theory: Introduction

-They prove the following theorem. \begin{theorem}[\cite{golubitsky1975contact}] Let $U$ be an open neighbourhood of 0 in $\R^k$.
-The germs at $0$ of two smooth maps $f,g \colon U \to \R$ with $f(0)=0=g(0)$, vanishing gradients at 0, i.e.\ $\d f|_0 = 0 = \d g|_0$, and vanishing Hessian matrices at $0$ (in any local coordinate system) are right equivalent if and only if the Lagrangian manifolds $\Lambda=\d f(U)$ and $\Lambda'=\d g(U)$ have the same tangential contact with the zero-section at 0 in $T^\ast U$. \end{theorem}
+\begin{theorem}[\cite{golubitsky1975contact}] Let $U$ be an open neighbourhood of 0 in $\R^k$.
+The germs at $0$ of two smooth function $f,g \colon U \to \R$ with $f(0)=0=g(0)$, vanishing gradients at 0, i.e.\ $\d f|_0 = 0 = \d g|_0$, and vanishing Hessian matrices at $0$ (in any local coordinate system) are right equivalent if and only if the Lagrangian manifolds $\Lambda=\d f(U)$ and $\Lambda'=\d g(U)$ have the same tangential contact with the zero-section at 0 in $T^\ast U$. \end{theorem}

 In the above theorem $\d f(U)$ and $\d g(U)$ denote the image of $U \subset \R^k$ under the 1-form $\d f$ or $\d g$, respectively, where 1-forms are interpreted as maps $U \to T^\ast U$, i.e.\ as sections of the cotangent bundle $T^\ast U \to U$.